Walmart Pulls T-Shirts That Hint At Lynching Journalists

 Walmart has removed a controversial T-shirt with a simple message — "Rope.
 Tree.
 Journalist.
 SOME ASSEMBLY REQUIRED" — from its website, after the Radio Television Digital News Association sent the largest retailer in the U.S. a note flagging the shirt's message.

-As RTNDA notes, the shirt was being sold by Walmart with a company called Teespring acting as a third-party seller.
+As RTNDA said, the shirt was being sold by Walmart with a company called Teespring acting as a third-party seller.
 The retailer removed the shirt within one day of being notified.

 The shirt first rose to prominence a year ago, when a Reuters photographer snapped an image of a man wearing it at a gathering of Trump supporters two days before the November election.